Censorship in Turkey

 The government enacted new laws that expanded both the state's power to block websites and the surveillance capability of the National Intelligence Organization (MİT).
 Journalists faced unprecedented legal obstacles as the courts restricted reporting on corruption and national security issues.
 The authorities also continued to aggressively use the penal code, criminal defamation laws, and the antiterrorism law to crack down on journalists and media outlets.

 Verbal attacks on journalists by senior politicians—including Recep Tayyip Erdoğan, the incumbent prime minister who was elected president in August—were often followed by harassment and even death threats against the targeted journalists on social media.
 Meanwhile, the government continued to use the financial and other leverage it holds over media owners to influence coverage of politically sensitive issues.
 Several dozen journalists, including prominent columnists, lost their jobs as a result of such pressure during the year, and those who remained had to operate in a climate of increasing self-censorship and media polarization.

 In 2012 and 2013 the Committee to Protect Journalists (CPJ) ranked Turkey as the worst journalist jailer in the world (ahead of Iran and China), with 49 journalists sitting in jail in 2012 and 40 in 2013.
 Twitter's 2014 Transparency Report showed that Turkey filed over five times more content removal requests to Twitter than any other country in the second half of 2014, with requests rising another 150% in 2015.

 During its rule since 2002 the ruling AKP has gradually expanded its control over media.
 Today, numerous newspapers, TV channels and internet portals dubbed as Yandaş Medya ("Partisan Media") or Havuz Medyası ("Pool Media") continue their heavy pro-government propaganda.
 Several media groups receive preferential treatment in exchange for AKP-friendly editorial policies.
-Some of these media organizations were acquired by AKP-friendly businesses through questionable funds and processes.
+Some of these media organizations were acquired by AKP-friendly businesses or directly by Erdogan's own family through questionable funds and processes.
 Media not friendly to AKP, on the other hand, are threatened with intimidation, inspections and fines.
 These media group owners face similar threats to their other businesses.
 An increasing number of columnists have been fired for criticizing the AKP leadership.

 The AKP leadership has been criticized by multiple journalists over the years because of censorship.